Our Journey So Far

 Midnight Mayhem 2018

 With innovation in mind, Kermit led the way for heaps of testing and redesigns.
-To start off, our donated custom gearbox with in-house design began Kermit’s life; allowing us to reduce weight and increase our engineering experience.
-This gearbox powered us through the mud pits at Mechanicsville, Maryland and Pittsburg, Kansas but evidently did not withstand the test of time.
+To start, our donated custom gearbox with in-house design began Kermit’s life, allowing us to reduce weight and increase our engineering experience.
+This gearbox powered us through the mud pits at Mechanicsville, Maryland, and Pittsburg, Kansas, but did not withstand the test of time.
 With our powertrain scrapped but our engine bay existing, we were challenged with designing and developing a whole new system.
-With a pulley system, CVT and chain drive, Kermit was back up and running for Louisville’s unofficial fall competition, Midnight Mayhem, in 2018.
+With a pulley system, CVT, and chain drive, Kermit was back up and running for Louisville’s unofficial fall competition, Midnight Mayhem, in 2018.
 With 4 competitions down in 1 year, Kermit was and still is a powerhouse.
-That’s right, Kermit is still up and running being used as a driver training vehicle, however as Sal is moving into retirement, Kermit is planned to be our new show piece after a well overdue makeover.
+That’s right, Kermit is still up and running, being used as a driver training vehicle; however, as Sal is moving into retirement, Kermit is planned to be our new showpiece after a well overdue makeover.

 2015-2017: Frankenstein